-- UV fluorescent powder

-- This is sold under brand names such as "Glo Germ" or "GlitterBug" for the purpose of food safety education.
-It is also available in gel and lotion forms.
+- UV fluorescent powder, gel or lotion, which is sold under brand names such as "Glo Germ" or "GlitterBug" for the purpose of food safety education.

 - UV light

-- Dark room or viewing box
+- Dark room or viewing box.

+Viewing box instructions can be found on page 23.

 - Handwashing sink or portable handwashing station

 - Soap

-- Hand sanitizer
+- · Hand sanitizer

-- Printed or electronic Handwashing Playlist
+- Printed or digital Handwashing Playlist